InnovateForVegas/.github/profile/README.md

 1. Visit our [Howto docs](https://github.com/InnovateForVegas/doc-org-howtos) and check out the Welcome other sections…
 2. Check out one of our existing projects (start with the overviews linked in the Projects table in this README)
 3. Consider cloning or forking, authoring a pull request, creating an issue, or generally starting with some proactive participation.
 This includes pull requests against the doc-howtos project!
-4. Our current Projects lists is the beginning, if you have ideas for new projects or project components, don´t be shy!
+4. If you do not already have a GitHub account, please obtain one.
+[Creating an Account on GitHub](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)

 ## About the Innovate for Vegas Foundation